Pages

 1999-2003

-17 April 1999 – Construction of Baku-Supsa oil pipeline is completed.
+17 April 1999 – Construction of the Baku-Supsa oil pipeline is completed.

-18 November 1999 - The Intergovernmental Agreement related to the construction of Baku-Tbilisi-Ceyhan Crude Oil Pipeline is signed by the Presidents of the Turkish Republic, Republic of Azerbaijan and Georgia during the OSCE Summit in Istanbul.
+18 November 1999 - The Intergovernmental Agreement related to the construction of the Baku-Tbilisi-Ceyhan Crude Oil Pipeline was signed by the Presidents of the Turkish Republic, Republic of Azerbaijan, and Georgia during the OSCE Summit in Istanbul.

 25 January 2001- Azerbaijan becomes a member of the Council of Europe.